wiseman-timelord/RamDisk-SL-Runner/README.md

 ```
 3. Run script, fireworks begin, see `PREVIEW` section.
 4. Ensure that when the viewer is running for the first time, you set, the Cache size the same as in the global (`8000` is safe default) and the `cache` folder to `/mnt/ramdisk_viewer`, then exit the viewer.
-5. the script will then prompt to relog, so do that, and the new configuration is active, but it will first need download assets again.
+5. the script will then prompt to relog viewer, so do that, and the new configuration is active, but it will first need download assets again.

 ### NOTATION:
 - A recent addition is to auto close/open the explorer window(s) open, this negates issues with failure to dismount, its better than forced dismount.